Mahan-RN/CineLoca/README.md

 **2-** Add the IMDb ID of each TV show to its parent directory in square brackets, just like how we did it for movies

-**3-** Directories corresponding to each season should be name like `S01`, `S02`, ...
+**3-** Directories corresponding to each season should be named like `S01`, `S02`, ...

 **4-** Each episode file should contain an episode number in `EXX` format, where `XX` is the episode number.
-The file for episode 1 should contain `E01` (this shouldn't be a problem, as most files come with this format for episode naming anyways)
+The file for episode 1 should contain `E01` (this shouldn't be a problem, as most files come with this format for episode naming anyway)

 **Example:** here's a correctly formatted example (assuming it has only one season, with two episodes):
 ```